russellschmidt/rs-blog-3/README.md

 # RS Blog 3
-Another iteration of my blog and portfolio, written in React using the Gatsby framework.
+Another iteration of my blog and portfolio, this time using React, Gatsby and GraphQL.

-Use Node 8.5.0
+Node 8.5.0

 ## Dependencies
 * gatsby-plugin-typography